lohedges/trackr/README.md

 zero matrix terms is fewer, it highlights the benefit of thinking about the equations and reducing redundancy wherever possible.
 Here we achieved roughly 40% increase in throughput for little effort.

+Re-running the OpenMP CPU benchmarks with Clang 12.0.0 and GCC 11.1.0 gives a throughput of roughly 30 million tracks per second when processing 408 tracks in batches of 12, i.e. 1 batch on each CPU thread.
+The raw single-IPU performance is currently around 60 times that of the CPU.